 - Have no technical staff to do energy analysis

-The NASA West Virginia Space Grant Consortium (WVSGC) was established in August 1991.
-It includes seven Universities and four Colleges in West Virginia.
+The NASA West Virginia Space Grant Consortium was established in August 1991.
+It includes seven universities and four colleges in West Virginia.

-West Virginia University, founded in 1867, is the lead institution.
-The consortium is housed in the College of Engineering and Mineral Resources building on the Evansdale Campus of WVU.
+West Virginia University is the lead institution.
+The consortium is housed in the Statler College on the Evansdale Campus of WVU.

 The mission of the NASA WV Space Grant Consortium is to develop a statewide infrastructure that will enhance the state's competitiveness in research, education, and industrial activities.